PavanRangani/docs/docs/prd/investments-views/investment-ips.md

         - When the `IPS Type` is `Dollar`, `Liquidity, Stability, Diversification, Total Preservation` is a Amount column and decimal values doesn't ​​appear.
         - If the `IPS date` is more than 1-year old from the current date, IPS date shown in the red colour.
 - Sort order
-    - Records are sorted in order of entity type - individual, joint, partnership, foundation, estate, trust.
+    - Records are sorted under each family in order of entity type - individual, joint, partnership, foundation, estate, trust.
 Under each entity type, records are sorted alphabetically.
 - On mouse hover, shows hover effect.
 On click of row, opens the IPS page of that legal entity in the same tab.

 ## Filter